kgilds/kwgsite/content/post/2017-12-02-a-bit-of-a-hack.md

 site$school <- gsub("RIBUALT MDDLE", "RIBAULT MIDDLE", fixed=TRUE, site$school)
 ```

-However, my sense is that there is a better way implment this with regular expressions.
+However, my sense is that there is a better way implement this with regular expressions.
 I need to find examples in the wild and my firs stop is [here](http://tidytextmining.com/)